aaltogamers/AG_web/src/content/events/welcome-evening.md

   Come hang out, meet the community, and see what Aalto Gamers is all about! 🙌
-tldr: |-
-  ### WHEN?

-  Monday 7.9.
-18:00 - 23:00

-  ### WHERE?

-  Otaniemi Game Cave, Kivimiehentie 2 Espoo
+recordings: []
+---

 ### WHY?
 Play your favorite games, meet new friends and get to know Aalto Gamers!

-  ### SIGN-UP

-  Opens 2.9. at 12:00, at the bottom of this page.
-recordings: []
----
 **Welcome Evening 2026 is here!** 🎉

 Join us **LIVE** at **Otaniemi Game Cave, Kivimiehentie 2, Espoo, on Monday 7.9**., and kick off the new semester with Aalto Gamers! 🎮 Meet new people, play your favorite games, and discover what the AG community is all about. 🤝